CURRENT LOCATION » HOME » EXHIBITIONS » PAST EXHIBITIONS

 In her photographs of Anatolia in particular, Yıldız Moran carved a unique area for herself by interweaving love of humanity, artistic sensitivity, and photographic intuition.
 This impressionistic aesthetic laced with lyricism is the most important feature of Moran’s photographs, in which she careful merged the people she photographed with the land they inhabited.
 Encompassing not only the approach to photography of her period but also the new artistic views of our age, the artist anticipated the photographic perception of our time years before it took shape.
 Today, her photographs attract the attention not just of the photography experts but also of art enthusiasts in Turkey and worldwide.

-Curated by Merih Akoğul, the exhibition “Yıldız Moran: A Mountain Tale” brings together 86 black and white photographs taken over the course of 12 years on a variety of subjects, including nature, abstraction, portraits, everyday life, Anatolia, Istanbul, and places abroad.
+"Yıldız Moran: A Mountain Tale" brought together 86 black and white photographs taken by the artist on a variety of subjects, including nature, abstraction, portraits, everyday life, Anatolia, Istanbul, and places abroad.
 Some of these photographs are seeing the light of day for the first time.
-The number of photographs featured in the exhibition also serves as an homage to the artist, who would have been 86 years old today if she were alive.
-Merih Akoğul describes the importance of Yıldız Moran for photography in Turkey as follows:

 Curator: Merih Akoğul